RateMyTeachers: Controversy

 Prior to the relaunch in 2019, RMT was controversial in certain circles with some questioning their approach.
 The site had previously been open to the general public with no registration or requirement to reveal their first or last name when commenting.
 That led some to worry that those surfing the Internet could leave libelous comments without any repercussions to their own reputation.
 In 2007, the Queensland College of Teachers called for the shutdown of the page "until it can be established that it provides a credible service".
 In 2003, the New York State United Teachers sought a court injunction to shut down the site, though the request was denied on free speech grounds.
 In April 2007, the British education secretary Alan Johnson said that the online harassment of teachers performed by sites such as RateMyTeachers.com needs to stop.

 After the acquisition in 2018, new management's analysis of the comment database found that there were a large number of comments that violated the site's Terms and Conditions.
 They further concluded there was no effective way to separate the compliant from non-compliant comments.
 Therefore, in order to comply with GDPR and its own terms, the site took down all comments that preceded the 2019–20 school year.

 Teacher of the Year Awards

 2020 marked the first full school year since the relaunch of RMT, and to celebrate they created a Teacher of the Year Award to recognize the best rated teachers in each state or province according to the students' reviews.
 To be considered, a teacher must have an average overall rating above a 4.0 and to win, they must have the highest overall number of above average ratings.

-Site Guidelines

-Site guidelines require users to abide by the predetermined censorship rules of the site.